dleidert/invoiceninja-5-docker-compose/README.md

-# invoiceninja-docker-compose - Sample docker-compose Config for Invoice Ninja
+# invoiceninja-5-docker-compose - Sample docker-compose Config for Invoice Ninja

 This is an example setup to run a self-hosted Invoice Ninja instance via Docker container.
 The idea is to run everything inside a container and to not expose